Jakatut/CI-CD-Pipeline-Tutorial/README.md

 ### The Workflow YAML

-ci.yaml is where you define your _workflow_.
-Using the YAML syntax, we can define things like event triggers, jobs, environment varialbes and more.
+ci.yaml is where you define your `workflow`.
+Using the `YAML` syntax, we can define things like `event triggers`, `jobs`, `environment varialbes` and more.
 A workflow can be made up of one or more jobs.
-Using contexts, we can access information about workflow runs, environments, jobs, steps, etc.
+Using `contexts`, we can access information about workflow runs, environments, jobs, steps, etc.

 There's a lot of power in these YAML configurations.
 It might benefit you to take a look at the [workflow YAML syntax documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#about-yaml-syntax-for-workflows)